pawelgrzybek/pawelgrzybek.com/content/posts/2022-03-31-top-picks-2022-march.md

 ## [CSS-Tricks is joining DigitalOcean!](https://css-tricks.com/css-tricks-is-joining-digitalocean/)

 I probably learned half of what I know about Web development from the CSS-Tricks website.
-[Chris Coyier](https://twitter.com/chriscoyier)and the rest of the team created a great knowledge base for our industry.
+[Chris Coyier](https://twitter.com/chriscoyier) and the rest of the team created a great knowledge base for our industry.
 From the Flexbox reference that I still use nowadays to obscure little CSS tricks that blow your mind.
 DigitalOcean has acquired CSS-Tricks!
 I am not sure what it means for the future of CSS-Tricks, time will tell, but I just wanted to say a massive thank you to Chris and the rest of the crew!

 ## [SSH and Git, meet 1Password](https://blog.1password.com/1password-ssh-agent/)